Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Beginner

 The Basenji is easily one of the quietest breeds to consider.
-Although the dog is not completely mute, it is often known as the barkless dog because its larynx is shaped differently than other dogs.
-This makes it much more difficult to bark.
+Although the dog is not completely mute, they are often known as the barkless dog because their larynx is shaped differently than those of other dogs.
+This makes it more difficult for them to bark.
 When this breed does make noise, it doesn’t sound like most other barks.
 It sounds more like a yodel.

 Bernese-Mountain-Dog-in-the-snow